yjliu212/Using-ML-to-Discover-New-Physical-Model/README.md

 Decription:

-In Liu et al., (2021), we provided a physical model to model the seafloor temperature based on the mean seafloor temperature data published in Forrest et al., (2005).
-When we compare this model's result to the original data, it looks like below:
+In Liu et al. (2021), we developed a physical model to estimate seafloor temperature based on the mean seafloor temperature data published by Forrest et al. (2005).
+The comparison of the model's predictions with the original data is shown below:

 ![image](https://github.com/user-attachments/assets/1961c89c-204d-4be9-9b06-1164108e7629)

-We can see that for majority of the figure, there is a good match, however, in the middle portion of the figure, there are some mis-match which indicates that the model can be further improved.
-This original physical model was created from experience.
-There are many empirical equations in rock physics that have a decreasing trend, such as porosity.
-So we simulated such a trend and obtained the original equation: Tsfl=40+37*(1-0.00025*D)**2.9, here D is water depth in feet and Tsfl is the seafloor temperature in F.
+For most of the data, the model provides a good match.
+However, there is some deviation in the middle section, indicating potential for further improvement.
+This original model was based on empirical experience.
+In rock physics, many trends, such as porosity, exhibit a similar decreasing pattern.
+Following this logic, we derived the original equation: Tsfl=40+37*(1-0.00025*D)**2.9, where D is water depth in feet and Tsfl is the seafloor temperature in degrees Fahrenheit (F).

-Now, let's further improve the accuracy and find a better physical model to satisfy the original data.
-Why not use machine learning to do it.

-So let's first try a few regressions, including linear, polynomial, and logarithmic regressions.
-However, the results are not very satisfactory, as shown below.
+To improve the model’s accuracy, we explored using machine learning techniques.
+We began by applying several regressions, including linear, polynomial, and logarithmic.
+However, none provided a satisfactory fit.
+As shown below.

 ![image](https://github.com/user-attachments/assets/9a65bd4d-35e9-4dda-a818-613d9552c2fb)

-Then let's try the exponential decay model and logistic model.
-They both worked out OK except for that the seafloor temperature should not be lower than a limit that is close to 40 F.
+We then tried the exponential decay and logistic models, both of which performed better.
+However, the seafloor temperature should not drop below a threshold close to 40°F, which these models initially failed to account for.

-To fix this issue, we just need to set a lower limit to the modeled seafloor temperature and the problem is solved.
+To address this, we set a lower limit for the modeled seafloor temperature, ensuring it doesn't fall below 40°F, effectively resolving the issue.

 ![image](https://github.com/user-attachments/assets/50227782-b9ae-4b94-8939-7ef8f57a9bb1)

-In general, using ML, we are able to discover better physical models that satisfy the data.
-This exercise is a simple example but demonstrated some basic steps to achieve a discovery.
+This example demonstrates how machine learning can help refine physical models, offering better fits to empirical data.
+While this is a simple case, it illustrates the basic steps involved in model discovery.

-In conclusion, through this exercise a simple new model that we can recommend to predict seafloor temperature is:
+In conclusion, we recommend the following new model for predicting seafloor temperature:

 Exponential Decay Model: Tsfl = 38.45 + 40.22 * exp(-0.0008 * D),
 with a lower limit set to 40 F.